mihirchronicles/mihirchronicles.github.io/content/bookshelf/seven-brief-lessons-of-physics.md

 ## III.
 Quotes

 - In his youth Albert Einstein spent a year loafing aimlessly.
-You don't get anywhere by not wasting time—something, unfortunately, that the parents of teenagers tend frequently to forget.
+You don't get anywhere by not wasting time-something, unfortunately, that the parents of teenagers tend frequently to forget.
 - Ever since we discovered that Earth is round and reality is not as it appears to us: every time we glimpse a new aspect of it, it is a deeply emotional experience.
 Another veil has fallen.
 - A world of happening.
 Not things.
 - Physics is not only a history of successes.